prod-feng/install-openstack-icehouse-centos6/README.md

     'Keystone'
 >)

-Then, clear the mysql database root password and try again.
+Then, clear the mysql database root password and try again(Not sure what's the root cause, while the workaround works fine for me).

 Done.